 Keeping the brain active can keep mental deterioration at bay and even stave off depression, researchers found.
 Cognitive activities for the elderly help to keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
 Elderly people can enhance their brainpower simply by learning a new skill.

 The deceleration in activity when people retire signals that the brain is being used less and less, having long-term implications for its ability to perform properly.
 Anyone who exhibits even the mildest signs of depression is likely to suffer a decline in brainpower once they leave work.
 People who retired from managerial jobs or professional work were more likely to keep their faculties than those who had unskilled or clerical occupations during their work life, it was found.

 The more one took part in activities that were enjoyable and mentally demanding, the less likely they were to experience a decline in brainpower while keeping the activities multifarious and varied boosts brain health and longevity, it is said.

 Retirement usually occurs right around the time when normal age-related declines in cognitive function set in.
 This can be avoided by focusing on getting people to increase their engagement in a variety of cognitive activities even if they have lower levels of motivation to do so.
 It is equally important to address symptoms of depression to help fight against cognitive decline.

-For most of the elderly the decline is part of the aging process caused by the death of brain cells.
+For most of the elderly, the decline is part of the ageing process caused by the death of brain cells.
 For others, dementia is the result of an illness or disease such as Alzheimer’s Disease, Multiple Sclerosis or Huntington’s Disease.